-Plante & Moran, PLLC has audited the City of Farmington Hills Employees' Retirement System's financial statements to provide reasonable assurance that the Retirement System's financial statements for the fiscal year ended June 30, 2017 are free of material misstatement.
+Plante & Moran, PLLC has audited the City of Farmington Hills Employees' Retirement System's financial statements to provide reasonable assurance that the Retirement System's financial statements for the fiscal year ended June 30, 2018 are free of material misstatement.
 The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures contained in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.

-The independent auditors concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the City of Farmington Hills Employees' Retirement System's financial statements for the fiscal year ended June 30, 2017 are fairly presented in conformity with GAAP.
+The independent auditors concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the City of Farmington Hills Employees' Retirement System's financial statements for the fiscal year ended June 30, 2018 are fairly presented in conformity with GAAP.
 The independent auditor's report is presented as the first component of the financial section of the report.

 Accounting principles generally accepted in the United States of America require that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of a management's discussion and analysis (MD&A).
 This letter of transmittal is designed to complement the MD&As for both the Employees' Retirement System and Post-Retirement Healthcare Finance Fund and should be read in conjunction with them.
-The City of Farmington Hills Employees' Retirement System and Post-Retirement Healthcare Finance Fund and should be read in conjunction with them.
 The City of Farmington Hills Employees' Retirement System and Post-Retirement Healthcare Finance Fund MD&As can be found immediately following each report of the independent auditor.